Autism Myths & Facts – Debunking Misconceptions with Autizum

 Myth 1: Autism is caused by vaccines

 Fact: Scientific research globally confirms no link between vaccines and autism.
 The vaccine myth stems from a discredited 1998 study that was retracted.
-Reputable health bodies like the CDC and WHO validate vaccine safety.
+Reputable health bodies like the CDC and WHO validate vaccine safety For more information, visit our our Parent Training program.

 Myth 2: Autistic people lack empathy